hazelcast/hazelcast-cpp-client/README.md

 ## 5.9.1.
 Username Password Authentication

-The following is an examplecsonfiguration where we set the username `test-user` and password `test-pass` to be used while trying to connect to the cluster:
+The following is an example configuration where we set the username `test-user` and password `test-pass` to be used while trying to connect to the cluster:

 ```C++
     HazelcastClient hz(ClientConfig().setCredentials(